-Response to consultation on terms of public sector equity participation in PF2 projects
+Response to consultation on the terms of public sector equity participation in PF2 projects - .PDF file.

 This document describes Allen & Overy’s response, dated 21 August 2013, to the HM Treasury and Infrastructure UK open consultation entitled A new approach to public private partnerships: consultation on the terms of public sector equity participation in PF2 projects, dated 10 July 2013.